ingonyama-zk/icicle/docs/docs/icicle/primitives/ntt.md

 NTT also supports two different modes `Batch NTT` and `Single NTT`

-Deciding weather to use `batch NTT` vs `single NTT` is highly dependent on your application and use case.
+Deciding whether to use `batch NTT` vs `single NTT` is highly dependent on your application and use case.

 #### Single NTT